 The project was proven successful back in 2014.
-This technique is called crowdshaping, and with dramatic improvements of technology in 2018, it is no longer confined to the hands of giant companies like Pepsi.
-You can utilise it to shape your event too!
+This technique is called crowd shaping, and with dramatic improvements in technology in 2018, it is no longer confined to the hands of giant companies like Pepsi.
+You can utilise it to shape your event, too!

 - AI (Artificial Intelligence)